joannedada/ClearStep/README.md

 ## Azure Services

-ClearStep uses 8 Azure services.
+ClearStep uses 9 Azure services and Microsoft Foundry.
 Each was chosen for a specific reason — not to pad a list.

 | Service | Purpose |
 |---|---|